 ELPIS…?
 With the Augen?
 No, impossible.

 Alice had completed a thorough opinion assessment, and all those she interviewed had scored low on ELPIS-ideological leanings.
-She’d multi-layered those questions too to not seem biased—
+She’d even multi-layered those questions too to not seem biased—

 “Are you hurt?”
 Gabrielle pressed.